javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 **A failed request automatically aborts the transaction, canceling all its changes.**

-Sometimes a request may fail with a non-critical error.
-We'd like to handle it in `request.onerror` and continue the transaction.
-Then, to prevent the transaction abort, we should call `event.preventDefault()`.
+In some situations, we may want to handle the failure (e.g. try another request), without canceling existing changes, and continue the transaction.
+That's possible.
+The `request.onerror` handler is able to prevent the transaction abort by calling `event.preventDefault()`.

-In the example below a new book is added with the same key (`id`).
+In the example below a new book is added with the same key (`id`) as the existing one.
 The `store.add` method generates a `"ConstraintError"` in that case.
 We handle it without canceling the transaction:

 ```js
 let transaction = db.transaction("books", "readwrite");